CeonJones/precision_delivery/README.md

-# Precision-Delivery Packer
+# Precision Delivery Package
-This repo is package for precision-delivery using ROS2 ecosystem.
+This repo is package for precision delivery using ROS2 ecosystem.